Pros and Cons of Wood Gutters

 Not only are wooden gutters beautiful, but they are generally effective at diverting rainwater away from your home.
 If you do opt for wood gutters, you’ll want to ensure that they contain cedar wood.
 Cedar wood will withstand moisture for an extended period.

 Additionally, they are more effective at standing up to the harsh environmental elements.
-Other types of woods may not maintain their strength.
-Or, they may start to decay overtime when exposed to moisture.
+Other types of wood may not maintain their strength.
+Or, they may start to decay over time when exposed to moisture.